Christian Makoun

 Christian Frederick Bayoi Makoun Reyes (born 5 March 2000) is a Venezuelan professional footballer who plays as both a defensive midfielder and defender for Bulgarian First League club Levski Sofia and the Venezuelan national team.

+Club career

+A product of Zamora, Makoun made his debut with the club on 27 July 2016, in a Copa Venezuela match where they beat Atlético Socopó 4–2.
+On 20 July 2018, he joined Juventus Academy on loan with an option to join permanently.

+On 6 August 2019, Makoun joined Inter Miami for their debut campaign, making his debut on 1 March 2020, in a 1–0 defeat against LAFC.
+On September 5, he was loaned to the affiliate team Fort Lauderdale.
+After recovering from COVID and establishing himself in both Fort Lauderdale's & Inter Miami's squads, in 2021, he was confirmed in the squad for Inter Miami's second season.
+He was transferred to Charlotte on 10 January 2022, for the first spot in the MLS Allocation Ranking.
+On 4 August, he was transferred to New England Revolution for General Allocation Money for the 2022 & 2023 season.

+On 1 January 2024, Makoun returned to Europe, joining Cypriot club Anorthosis Famagusta.
+He scored his first goal for the club on 9 February against Omonia in a 3–1 defeat.
+On 7 August, he joined Bulgarian club Levski Sofia, signing a three-year contract.

 International career

 Makoun was called up to the Venezuela under-20 side for the 2017 FIFA U-20 World Cup.

 Personal life

 He also holds Belgian citizenship through his Belgian-based Cameroonian father.
 His father, also named Christian Makoun, was a youth international footballer for Cameroon and played during his career for Caïman Douala, Deportivo Pesquero, Club Atlético Huracán, FC Jūrmala, FK Genclerbirliyi Sumqayit and Belgian clubs Cercle Brugge and Rhodienne-De Hoek.